birdwingo/react-native-swipe-modal/README.md

 ## Sponsor

-**react-native-reanimated-graph** is sponsored by [Birdwingo](https://www.birdwingo.com).\
+**react-native-swipe-modal** is sponsored by [Birdwingo](https://www.birdwingo.com).\
-Download Birdwingo mobile app to see react-native-reanimated-graph in action!
+Download Birdwingo mobile app to see react-native-swipe-modal in action!